top of page

 It was still really early and the spotter planes had only just started the search, so we rushed out to be the first tour group out there.
 We were split into two groups, with one group being dropped into the path of the Whale Shark, while the boat then leaves with the other group still on board.
 The first group then swims alongside the whale shark until the guides say stop, then they are picked up by the boat.
 While this is going on, the second group is deposited into the water for their go.
 Rinse and repeat this for a maximum of an hour per Whale Shark and you end up with a lot of swimming.
 Not knowing how many runs we would get, I was anxious about getting in the right position for photos or not getting good shots.
 After a couple of runs, it became clear that I had enough speed to be able to keep up with a Whale Shark that photos wouldn't be an issue.
 There are rules in place to protect the sharks, you have to stay 3m away from the sides, 4m away from the tail and are not allowed to swim in front of them.
 This is fairly easy to follow and allows for great photos, and the guides are really good at letting you know where to position yourself.

 How was the experience of swimming with these giant fish?
 It blew me away and it didn't quite dawn on me how large they are until you watch them swim up close.
-While I was working hard to try and keep up, the three we ended up seeing over the course of the morning looked effortless with the way they glided through the water (see video at the bottom of this page).
+While I was working hard to try and keep up, the three we ended up seeing over the course of the morning looked effortless with the way they glided through the water.
 After a few runs with the first Whale Shark, I got the hang of where to position myself and also the art of hanging back to then switch over to the other side (with a lot of work to catch up again).
 Visibility was very good throughout the morning, although you could see the reason why the Whale Sharks were here, with lots of floaties in the water for them to feed on.
 At one point when I was on the boat getting ready for another run, there was a Whale Shark going in one direction and one coming from the other direction, which excited the guides a lot.
 In the end we swam with three different Whale Sharks and it was everything I had hoped for and so much more.
 I think I ended up doing well over a dozen runs in the water and although it was tiring, it's not everyday that you get conditions like this and so much time with a Whale Shark.